x5gtrn/TelegramChannelMessageScraper/QUICKSTART.md

 ### "Channel is private"
 → Join the channel in Telegram first, then try again

-### "Username not found"
+### "Username not found" (Direct mode)
 → Check the channel username is correct (without @)
+→ Try interactive mode instead to browse your joined channels

 ### Script runs but finds no messages
-→ The channel might not have "admin" users, or you might not have permission to see members
+→ The channel might be empty
+→ Check that you're a member of the channel
+→ Verify the channel allows message viewing

+### "No joined channels were found" (Interactive mode)
+→ Make sure you've joined at least one channel in Telegram → Try refreshing your Telegram app and waiting a minute

 ## Next Steps